hassaanhameed786/hassaanhameed786/README.md

 # Hi there! 👋

-## I'm Hassan -  Data Scientist and Machine Learning Enthusiast
+## I'm Hassan -  Data Scientist Enthusiast

 I've been coding for 5 years, starting with a foundation in Computing School and growing a passion for data science and machine learning.